KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Intellectual Property.md

 Software piracy is the crime of copying, distributing or using proprietary software illegally.
 Despite being illegal, it is prevalent and can take place in many forms.

-Installing multiple copies of proprietary software without purchasing addi- tional licences or sharing proprietary software with unlicensed users is con- sidered software piracy and can result in similar legal repercussions.
+Installing multiple copies of proprietary software without purchasing additional licences or sharing proprietary software with unlicensed users is considered software piracy and can result in similar legal repercussions.

 Software piracy causes significant loss of revenue for the owners of intellectual property, which leads to higher prices for legitimate buyers.